Break down the overwhelming amount of work that your home needs into small daily tasks.

 Vacuum and wash floors

-PRO TIP: Make sure you wash your linens in a non-toxic laundry detergent like branch basics, and use vinegar as a fabric softener.
-For whites add in some baking soda to your cycle to keep them sparkling!
-Skip the dryer sheets, if you are looking for good smells add some lavender essential oil onto these wool dryer balls and toss them in with your linens.
+PRO TIP: Make sure you wash your linens in a non-toxic laundry detergent like Thieves Laundry Soap, and use vinegar as a fabric softener.
+For whites, add some baking soda to your cycle to keep them sparkling!
+Skip the dryer sheets; if you are looking for good smells, add some lavender essential oil to these wool dryer balls and toss them in with your linens.

 take EVERYTHING out